Home

 party was dispatched to pick up Sharon & the bike & deliver

-discussing the alternatives of how to get both of us AND both bikes
+was spent discussing the alternatives of how to get both of us AND

-back to Calgary so that we could swap Sharon's KLR for Keith's KLR and
+both bikes back to Calgary so that we could swap Sharon's KLR for

 Sunday, August 31st: Keith ~ 650km; Sharon ~ 0km.
 The